-Substances such as resveratrol that directly or indirectly activate sirtuins are called caloric restriction mimetics (CRMs).
+Substances like resveratrol that activate sirtuins are called caloric restriction mimetics (CRMs).
 With its numerous potential clinical actions, resveratrol was the flagship CRM.
-A wide range of potential health and anti-aging benefits have been investigated, including cancer prevention and treatment across multiple tumor types; diabetes; viral, bacterial, and fungal infections; cardiovascular health; senile dementia/Alzheimer's Disease; osteoporosis; arthritis; immune dysfunction; hormone imbalance; and others.
+A wide range of potential health and anti-aging benefits have been investigated, including cancer prevention and treatment; diabetes; viral, bacterial, and fungal infections; cardiovascular health; senile dementia/Alzheimer's Disease; osteoporosis; arthritis; immune dysfunction; hormone imbalance; and others.
 These are all mediated at least in part by sirtuin activation, highlighting the commonality between the underlying drivers of disease and aging.

-Yet despite the availability of numerous supplement formulations based on resveratrol, validation from clinical trials has been elusive, with only a handful of studies showing any measurable benefits in human subjects.
+Despite the proliferation of resveratrol-based supplement formulations, validation from clinical trials has been elusive, with only a handful of studies showing any measurable benefits.
 Reasons for this include low bioavailability, first pass metabolism (things absorbed from the gastro-intestinal tract are processed through the liver before circulating), and hormesis, a phenomenon characterized by differential and sometimes opposite effects at lower vs higher levels of exposure.
 Bioavailability is limited by resveratrol's poor aqueous solubility and variable absorption.
 For these reasons, we can't assume that in vitro resveratrol studies extrapolate to in vivo clinical effects.
 We need to look for other options.